rbardenet/bnp-course/README.md

 ## BNP Course

+*News: papers have been assigned to each group for the final project.
+The numbering is the same as in the project description papers.pdf*

 These are slides and demo notebooks for a 9h course on BNP given at ENSAE ParisTech in 2017.

 ### Course material